NativeScript/angular/README.md

 # @nativescript/angular

-For usage with NativeScript for Angular 12+ (13, etc.) projects.
+For usage with NativeScript for Angular 12, 13, 14+ projects.

 Clean and setup workspace: